roylines/node-credstash/README.md

 ## Who this module for?
 This module is for environments where you are using [credstash](https://github.com/fugue/credstash) to store secrets, and you want to read secrets within node without installing python.
-The module can be used within you microservice to retrieve, for instance, database connection credentials.
+The module could be used within your node module to retrieve, for instance, database connection credentials from credstash.